About TBR.fyi

 TBR.fyi only stores what it needs to work: your phone number (if you use SMS) and the books you add.
 It doesn't sell your data, scan your contacts, or do anything clever behind the scenes.

-To delete everything, text STOP or open an issue on GitHub.
+To unsubscribe from SMS, text STOP.
+To delete your data entirely, open an issue on GitHub.